Welcome to Explicit Ideas! A place, where ignited minds come to get healthy, wealthy, and wise!

 Courtesy – YouTube

-An Indian citizen of age 18 years or above is eligible to cast his/her vote.
+An Indian citizen of age 18 years or above is eligible to cast their vote.

 Now, a few points worth consideration: